 Hiking and Other Activities

-Aside from admiring the horse from afar, visitors can also embark on a hike up to the horse.
-The walk from the bottom of the hill to the horse is relatively easy and offers stunning views of the surrounding countryside.
-For those seeking a longer hike, the Westbury White Horse is part of the White Horse Trail, a 90-mile long-distance trail that takes hikers through the heart of the Wiltshire countryside.
-Other activities in the area include horse riding, cycling, and birdwatching.
+Besides admiring the horse from a distance, visitors can hike up to the site.
+The walk from the parking area offers scenic views of the Wiltshire countryside.
+For more adventurous visitors, the Westbury White Horse is part of the White Horse Trail, a 90-mile-long hiking route.
+The area is also great for cycling, horse riding, and birdwatching.

 Interesting Facts About the Westbury White Horse